Fzgt/Fzgt/README.md

 The calmness that comes easily is the result of accumulated experience.
 </pre>

 - 🌱 Worked in Baidu, BioMap, specializing in front-end.
-Currently studying as a postgraduate at UTS.
+Postgrad @ UTS.
 - 🏗 Focusing on JS/TS, React, Frontend Engineering, Web Perf Opt.
 - 🌂 Interested in Web3, Computer Graphics, NodeJS, WebAI.
 - 💬 WeChat: scy35269935